 From 1 July 2021, the transfer balance cap is changing.
-That means the amount you can move into a retirement product may change from $1.6 million to up to $1.7 million, depending on your circumstances.
+That means the amount you can move into a retirement product may change from $1.6million to up to $1.7million.
+This amount will depend on your circumstances.

 It is different for everyone and the changes could make a significant difference for some members.
 We recommend you speak to your financial adviser to find out how or if this change impacts you.